Published: November 20, 2020

 Researchers have revealed that from 1 p.m. to 2 p.m., as well as from 6 p.m. to 9 p.m., you’ll see the highest cart abandonment rates.
 Moreover, additional data shows that Thursdays and weekends witness the highest cart abandonment rates throughout the week.

 Abandonment rates are becoming more and more of a problem for e-commerce businesses.
-For comparison, while the common abandonment rate ranges between 60% and 80% for most companies, a good abandonment rate would be around 20%.
+And while the typical cart abandonment rate ranges between 60–80%, the desirable number would be around 20%.

 3. Just 2.58% of online store visits end in a purchase.

 The competition is fierce in the e-commerce sector, and there are always other stores specializing in the same products.
-According to the shopping cart abandonment statistics from 2019, only 2.86% of website visits turning into a conversion, you need to be ahead of the e-commerce game.
-The leading ecommerce platform, Shopify, has an average conversion rate of 1.5%
+According to the shopping cart abandonment statistics from 2019, only 2.86% of website visits turned into a conversion during that year.
+In 2020, the percentage was even lower, as the recent e-commerce statistics show it was only 2.58%.

-According to this shopping cart abandonment stat, the e-commerce sector lost $4.6 trillion in just one year.
+According to shopping cart abandonment stats, the e-commerce sector lost $4.6 trillion in just one year.
 Fortunately, more than half of the merchandise left in these carts can be recovered ($2.75 trillion) through retargeting and remarketing strategies.

 5. E-commerce sites lose $18 billion a year in revenue due to cart abandonment.